Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series

 The Screen Actors Guild Award for Outstanding Performance by a Male Actor in a Comedy Series is an award given by the Screen Actors Guild to honor the finest acting achievements by a male actor on a comedy television series.
 The award is for both lead and supporting characters.

+Tony Shalhoub holds the record for most nominations in his category with nine.
+Alec Baldwin, Kelsey Grammer, and David Hyde Pierce each have eight nominations.
+Alec Baldwin holds the record for most wins in this category portraying Jack Donaghy in 30 Rock with seven consecutive wins.